natario1/CameraView/docs/_posts/2018-12-20-preview-size.md

 });
 ```

-After the preview size is determined, if it has changed since list time, the `CameraView` will receive
+After the preview stream size is determined, if it has changed since list time, the `CameraView` will receive
 another call to `onMeasure` so the `WRAP_CONTENT` magic can take place.

 To understand how SizeSelectors work and the available utilities, please read the [Capture Size](capture-size.html) document.